mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Vegetation is growing again and we have a new fence so would like it cleared before it gets any worse., 28th May :- [7627012](https://www.fixmystreet.com/report/7627012)
+- Epicormic growth blocking pavement in several places, 28th May :- [7626807](https://www.fixmystreet.com/report/7626807)
+- Tree is damaged problem, 28th May :- [7626619](https://www.fixmystreet.com/report/7626619)
 - Tree is damaged problem, 28th May :- [7626391](https://www.fixmystreet.com/report/7626391)
 - Tree is damaged problem, 28th May :- [7626201](https://www.fixmystreet.com/report/7626201)
 - On bend of road, 28th May :- [7625735](https://www.fixmystreet.com/report/7625735)